madskristensen/WebEssentials2013/CONTRIBUTING.md

 ## Pull requests

-Good pull requests—patches, improvements, new features—are a fantastic help.
+Good pull requestsï¿½patches, improvements, new featuresï¿½are a fantastic help.
 They should remain focused in scope and avoid containing unrelated commits.